 Bali Arts Festival (Pesta Kesenian Bali)

 Held annually, the Bali Arts Festival, locally known as Pesta Kesenian Bali, was first held in 1979 by the late Professor Ida Bagus Mantra.
-It is the cultural highlight of the year, where for a whole month all aspects of art are on display.
-Everything from traditional dances, costume parades, art displays and exhibitions and musical performances are expected here as different banjars (village communities), sanggars (art groups) and districts compete against one another.
+It is the cultural highlight of the year, where for a whole month, all aspects of art are on display.
+Everything from traditional dances, costume parades, art displays and exhibitions and musical performances is expected here as different banjars (village communities), sanggars (art groups) and districts compete against one another.

-The majority of events and performances are held at the Taman Werdhi Budaya Arts Center in Denpasar, but the program also extends to the Indonesian Institution of Arts (ISI) Denpasar, the Bajra Sandhi Monument, amongst other venues in Bali’s capital.
+The majority of events and performances are held at the Taman Werdhi Budaya Arts Center in Denpasarbut the program also extends to the Indonesian Institution of Arts (ISI) Denpasar, the Bajra Sandhi Monument, amongst other venues in Bali’s capital.

 The Bali Arts Festival kicks off with an extraordinary parade on the streets of Denpasar, in front of the Bajra Sandhi Monument.
 This stunning opening event marks the beginning of a month-long celebration of Balinese culture, including art, music and literature, across the island.